ptgullas/EpisodeRenamer/README.md

 Made a new commit, then did:
 git push origin master --force

-This got rid of the dupe commits of GitHub.
+This removed the duplicate commits from GitHub.